• Twitter

 • Partner to deliver services and learn

-We have had 450 case referrals between Sept 2015 – March 2019 from our Local Authorities in East England and London and 14 from other Local Authorities in England and Wales.
-We have supported the application of 28 FGM Protection Orders over this time.
+We received 450 case referrals between Sept 2015 and March 2019 from partner Local Authorities in East England and London, and 14 from other Local Authorities across England and Wales.
+We have supported the application of 28 FGM Protection Orders during this time.

-As of October 2017, we have expanded our remit to include Breast Flattening and Child Abuse Linked to Faith or Belief.
+As of October 2017, our remit has expanded to include Breast Flattening and Spirit Possession, Witchcraft, and Ritualistic Abuse.

 We are a team made of frontline Social Workers, Children Service Manager, National Lead for Strategic Partnering and Sustainability, National Lead for Learning & Professional Development, Knowledge Hub and Digital Officer, Administrator, Business Support Manager and our Head of Centre, Leethen Bartholomew.